grej/bookmark-jsloader/README.md

 ===========

 Libraries are not loaded in noConflict mode, and thus may overwrite existing libraries on the page.

+The input prompt has some simple validation and won't accept bad urls, but if you input valid url that doesn't point to a valid js file, you won't get feedback except through the console.

 Some sites (facebook, github) have implemented CSP which in should not affect the function of bookmarklets but in actuality, does.
 On these sites, you will find the bookmarklet will not load scripts.